USEPA/WNTR/documentation/hydraulics.rst

     >>> wn.options.hydraulic.minimum_pressure = 0.55

 When using the WNTRSimulator, the required pressure, minimum pressure, and pressure exponent can vary throughout the network.
-By default, the each junction's required pressure, minimum pressure, and pressure exponent is set to None and the global value in the hydraulic options are used to define the PDD constraint for that junction.
+By default, each junction's required pressure, minimum pressure, and pressure exponent is set to None and the global value in the hydraulic options are used to define the PDD constraint for that junction.
 If the user defines required pressure, minimum pressure, or pressure exponent on a junction, those values will override the required pressure, minimum pressure, and pressure exponent defined in the global hydraulic options